 You should get into the habit of regularly looking at your tires to ensure they are in good condition.
 Be on the lookout for any visible signs of wear and tear.
 This can include deformities on the tires, tears on the tires, tire bubbles, and more.
 If you see anything out of the ordinary, you should not operate the vehicle.
 Make sure that an automotive expert examines the tires and determines what the problem is and tells you how to fix it.

-Replace tires as required
+Replace Tires as Required

 The National Highway Traffic Safety Administration (NHTSA) recommends drivers replace tires once every five or six years, or once they have reached the mileage they were rated for.
 However, those who drive their vehicles regularly or over longer distances may need to replace their tires more often.
-A key indicator of tire health is the tread depth.
+A key indicator of tire health is tread depth.
 When a tire’s tread is worn, this can lead to serious roadway safety issues, including tire blowouts.

 Every vehicle has a maximum weight capacity.
 Loading a vehicle beyond the recommended weight limits will put too much pressure on a tire and cause a blowout.
 If you plan on carrying more cargo than you normally would, you need to make sure you know your vehicle’s weight capacity.

 Even if you take all the proper steps to keep your tires roadworthy, there is still a chance that a tire blowout will occur.
 If you are behind the wheel when a tire blowout occurs, how you react can save your life and the lives of others around you on the roadway.
-You may hear a loud sound or bang when the tire initially blows, followed by the sound of a flopping, deflated tire.
-You may feel vehicle began to pull one way or another, depending on which side the tire blowout occurred on.
+You may hear a loud sound or bang when the tire initially blows, followed by the sound of flopping, deflated tire.
+You may feel the vehicle began to pull one way or another, depending on which side the tire blowout occurred on.

 Keep your hands firmly on the steering wheel, and be careful not to slam on the brakes.
 Instead, you will want to slow down gradually by taking your foot off the gas pedal and gently applying brake pressure.
 After your speed has slowed, pull your vehicle into a safe area off the road or in a parking lot.
 Call for emergency roadside assistance or have a friend come help you put on a spare tire.